EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/sessions/session-04.md

 - Alembic migration script plus a seed helper for local data.
 - pytest fixtures that create/drop the SQLite schema in a temporary directory so tests stay deterministic.

+### Persistence Runway (Prep for EX3)
+- Session 03 already satisfied the EX1 brief (HTTP contract, validation, tests, Docker).
+Today we **extend that same service with SQLModel + SQLite** so the data finally survives process restarts and students can rehearse the upgrade path they will need before EX3.
+- Position this as a gradual mastery track: students can keep EX1 submissions in-memory if they need to prioritize fundamentals, while advanced teams can merge today’s DB layer immediately to reduce EX3 stress.
+- Emphasize architecture boundaries: **Session 03 kept storage behind a repository interface** for exactly this reason.
+All new database touch points stay inside `repository_db.py` / `database.py`, so future swaps (Session 05’s PostgreSQL stretch, Session 07 diagnostics, Session 08 AI tools) stay surgical.

 ## Prerequisites

 Complete these before students arrive so the first lab can jump straight into coding.
 Run every command from the `hello-uv/` workspace root unless noted otherwise.